mdppml/PP-GWAS/local_run/README.md

 P (Number of Computational Nodes) = 4
 ```

 You can scale these up for larger experiments depending on available compute.
-If you encounter memory issues, reduce reduce BPR.
+If you encounter memory issues, reduce BPR (this determines how many blocks are processed at a time).

 ## ❓ Troubleshooting